zapier/zapier-platform-cli/README.md

 ```

-*Q: How do I manually set the Node.js version to run my app with?*
+### How do I manually set the Node.js version to run my app with?

-A: Update your `zapier-platform-core` dependency in `package.json`.
+Update your `zapier-platform-core` dependency in `package.json`.
 Each major version ties to a specific version of Node.js.
 You can find the mapping [here](https://github.com/zapier/zapier-platform-cli/blob/master/src/version-store.js).
 We only support the version(s) supported by [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html).

-*Q: How do search-powered fields relate to dynamic dropdowns and why are they both required together?*
+### How do search-powered fields relate to dynamic dropdowns and why are they both required together?

 To understand search-powered fields, we have to have a good understanding of dynamic dropdowns.